-Noninterest income increased \$14.5 million to \$80.9 million for the twelve months ended December 31, 2020 as compared to \$66.4 million in 2019.
+Noninterest income increased \$5.4 million to \$86.2 million for the twelve months ended December 31, 2021 as compared to \$80.9 million in 2020.
 Noninterest income is primarily composed of patronage income, financially related services income, loan fees and compensation on participation loans.
-Noninterest income totaled \$71.7 million for the twelve months ending December 31, 2018.
+Noninterest income totaled \$66.4 million for the twelve months ending December 31, 2019.

 Patronage income from CoBank is a significant part of the Association's noninterest income.
 Patronage income is based on the average balance of the Association's note payable to CoBank.
-For the year ended December 31, 2020, CoBank patronage income totaled \$27.8 million, an increase of \$4.5 million from \$23.3 million in 2019.
-The 2020 CoBank patronage includes a special patronage distribution of \$4.8 million compared to a 2019 special patronage distribution of \$0.6 million.
-The patronage rates paid by CoBank on the Association's note payable were 36 basis points in 2020, 40 basis points in 2019 and 45 basis points in 2018.
-Patronage income from CoBank was \$28.8 million for the twelve months ending December 31, 2018 which included a special patronage distribution of \$4.1 million.
+For the year ended December 31, 2021, CoBank patronage income totaled \$36.8 million, an increase of \$9.0 million from \$27.8 million in 2020.
+The 2021 CoBank patronage includes a special patronage distribution of \$5.5 million compared to a 2020 special patronage distribution of \$4.8 million.
+The patronage rates paid by CoBank on the Association's note payable were 45 basis points in 2021, 36 basis points in 2020 and 40 basis points in 2019.
+Patronage income from CoBank was \$23.3 million for the twelve months ending December 31, 2019 which included a special patronage distribution of \$0.6 million.

 Farm Credit East also receives patronage income from CoBank and other Farm Credit entities that purchased interests in loans originated by the Association.
-For the twelve months ended December 31, 2020, this revenue totaled \$9.7 million compared to \$7.9 million in 2019 and \$6.4 million in 2018.
+For the twelve months ended December 31, 2021, this revenue totaled \$10.8 million compared to \$9.7 million in 2020 and \$7.9 million in 2019.

 Noninterest income also includes fees for financially related services, loan fees, compensation on participation loans and other noninterest income.
-These noninterest income sources totaled \$43.4 million for the twelve months ending December 31, 2020 an increase of \$8.2 million, or 23.4% from 2019.
-Included in noninterest income is \$1.6 million in refunds received for a portion of excess Insurance Fund premiums paid in prior years were essentially unchanged from 2019.
-These refunds are a nonrecurring item and represents the Association's portion of the excess in the System-wide

-Insurance Fund above the required minimum secure base amount.
-The Association received a \$5.1 million refund in 2018.
-Financially related services fee income is the largest component of noninterest income with \$27.7 million in revenue for the year ended December 31, 2020 a decrease of \$0.3 million, or (0.9%), compared to 2019.
-This decrease in financially related service fee income was partially a result of the pandemic impacting some customers capacity to utilize these services as in past years.
-Loan fees increased \$8.3 million to \$10.9 million at December 31, 2020.
-The increase is primarily a result of conversion fees associated with changes to customer fixed rate contracts and fee income received from new lending activity.
+These noninterest income sources totaled \$38.7 million for the twelve months ending December 31, 2021 a decrease of \$4.7 million, or (10.8%) from 2020.
+Included in noninterest income is \$1.6 million in refunds received for a portion of excess Insurance Fund premiums paid in prior years for the twelve months ending December 31, 2020 and 2019.
+These refunds are a nonrecurring item and represents the Association's portion of the excess in the System-wide Insurance Fund above the required minimum secure base amount.
+Financially related services fee income totaled \$29.4 million in revenue for the year ended December 31, 2021 an increase of \$1.7 million, or 6.0%, compared to 2020.
+This increase was due to continued growth in this area of our business along with the pandemic easing which allowed customers capacity to utilize these services again after it decreased \$0.3 million in 2020.
+Loan fees decreased \$5.3 million to \$5.5 million at December 31, 2021, a result of lower conversion fees associated with changes to customer fixed rate contracts and lower fee income received from new lending activity.